lokidoki102/tp/docs/UserGuide.md

 ### View a person detail : `view INDEX`

 Views the detail of a `Person` in EstateEase.
+The index provided must be a positive number from 1 to the number of entries present.

 Format: `view INDEX`